K. B. Hedgewar

 Keshav Baliram Hedgewar (1 April 1889 – 21 June 1940) was an Indian physician who founded the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, in Nagpur in 1925.
+He was also known as Doctorji.

 Early life

 Hedgewar was born on 1 April 1889 in a Deshastha Brahmin family in Nagpur, Central Provinces and Berar.
 His great-grandfather Narhar Shastri migrated from Kandakurthi, Nizamabad district in present-day Telangana to Nagpur.
 His parents were Baliram Pant Hedgewar and Revatibai, a Marathi couple of modest means.
-When Hedgewar was thirteen both of his parents died in the plague epidemic of 1902.
+When Hedgewar was thirteen, both of his parents died in the plague epidemic of 1902.
 Hedgewar's uncle ensured that he continued to receive a good education, and B. S. Moonje became a patron and a father-figure for the young Hedgewar.

 He studied at Neel City High School in Nagpur, from where he was expelled singing "Vande Mataram" in violation of the circular issued by the then British colonial government.
 As a result, he had to pursue his high school studies at the Rashtriya Vidyalaya in Yavatmal and later in Pune.
 After matriculating, he was sent to Kolkata by B. S. Moonje (a member of the Indian National Congress, who later became the President of the Hindu Mahasabha) in 1910 to pursue his medical studies.
 After passing the L.M.S.
 Examination from the Calcutta Medical College in June 1916, he completed a yearlong apprenticeship and returned to Nagpur in 1917 as a physician.